The 1930s: Still Delivering Through the Great Depression

 Major returns to France, later retires

-The period from 1938 until America’s entry into the Second World War brought a welcome upturn in the firm’s business.
-Debt-free and busier than in many years, Freese and Nichols could look to the future with confidence.
+The period from 1938 until America entered the Second World War brought a welcome upturn in the firm’s business.
+Debt-free and busier than in many years, Freese and Nichols could confidently look to the future.